SmartAgentProtocol/SmartAgents/Morpheus.md

 _______________________
 David,

-Find below a proposal for launching "Morepheus - A Network For Powering Smart Agents".
+Find below a proposal for launching "Morpheus - A Network For Powering Smart Agents".

 The paper lays out the token economics, tech stack, and means of calculating proofs for fairly rewarding the community, coders, capital & compute providers with tokens.